Recognized as one of Canada's Top Small & Medium Employers (2017)

-- /N SPRO encourages employees to adopt an ownership mentality through a share purchase plan, available to all employees, and lets everyone share in the company's financial success with profit-sharing
+- /N SPRO encourages employees to become owners through a share purchase plan, available to all employees, and lets everyone share in the company's financial success with profit-sharing

-- /N SPRO helps employees keep their skills sharp with in-house and online training programs, subsidies for professional accreditation, and tuition subsidies for job-related courses
+- /N SPRO helps employees keep their skills sharp with in-house and online training programs, subsidies for professional accreditation and unlimited tuition subsidies for job-related courses